 ACC Leadership Symposium

 The Atlantic Coast Conference (ACC) has long supported the efforts of its member institutions in developing student leaders – through athletics and campus life.
 Through the support of the ACC, each year students from each ACC university gather at a host university for a 3-day leadership symposium.
 The symposium is designed to develop a community of ACC undergraduate students who understand the relationship between global and local issues and work collaboratively to create innovative initiatives that advance students’ capacity for global leadership.
 Student leaders will have the opportunity to learn through intensive engagement in educational sessions, keynote addresses, topical content exploration, simulations and experiential application.
-The 2019 ACC Leadership Symposium “Nourishing our Communities: Uniting Against Hunger,” will be hosted at NC State.
+The 2019 ACC Leadership Symposium “Nourishing our Communities: Uniting Against Hunger,” was hosted at NC State.

 Alternative Service Break